 Having a clear ask is one of the major things you’ll learn from any email marketing campaign because audiences respond to direct and strong language.

-If you want to support, ask for it specifically.
+If you want to support it, ask for it specifically.

 In fact, about 64 percent of people, Hubspot says, open emails because of subject lines.